shapeable/prototype-adpq/README.md

 #### F. Used Swagger to document the RESTful API, and provided a link to the Swagger API

-https://california-alerts.shapeable.net/api-docs.json
+Swagger was used to document the API in json format and are available in the following link: https://california-alerts.shapeable.net/api-docs.json

 #### G. Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0